linuxsimba/linuxsimba.github.io/_source/_posts/2015-02-22-comparing-arrays.md

 title: Comparing Arrays in Different Programming Languages
 ---

-Writing some ruby code where I need to compare 2 arrays and returning True if the arrays are the same.
+Writing some ruby code where I need to compare 2 arrays and return True if the arrays are the same.
 Wondered how to do this task in different languages